willstepp/writings/hunger/hunger.md

 Mika walked among them.
 He was alone and tried to stay invisible though it was hard.
 He did not like to be consoled for the loss of his father.
 He did not like to be reminded what a great man his father was.
 He even avoided his mother because of the way she looked at him now.
 Those sad eyes, filled with pity.

-He found a hidden spot, away from the crowd, and sat upon a log to watch the people of the village.
-They were kind.
+He found a hidden spot, away from the crowd, and sat upon a log to watch the villagers.
+They were kind people who meant well.
 He did not resent them.
-He only wanted to be alone.
+He wanted only to be left alone.

 As he sat his thoughts turned to the ancient tree in the shadow of the bonfire flames.
 There it loomed over them all.
-Ignored but happy to be ignored.
+Ignored, but happy to be ignored.
 Just like him.
-He was reminded of the last words his father spoke to him and wondered what they meant, those mysterious words.
+He thought of the last words his father had spoken to him and wondered what they meant.
 He wanted the ghost of his father to visit him in his dreams and tell him what they meant and what to do about them.
-Why he must do the particular thing.
+Why he must do that particular thing.
 But inside he knew such things did not happen.
 Only in stories did they happen.

 Then at the edge of the bonfire he saw his good friend Tye.
-He wanted to go up to him and joke with him and do the things they always did together.
+He wanted to go up to him and joke with him like before.
 Yet he knew it was not appropriate now.
-Tye was a hunter like Mika and therefore it did not take him long to spy his friend hidden in the darkness.
+Tye was a hunter like Mika and so it did not take him long to spy his friend hidden in the darkness.
 Tye was savvy.
-He knew Mika and did not approach him.
-Instead he made a gesture with both hands by interlocking his two forefingers like a chain.
-It was the secret symbol of their friendship.
-Mika returned the gesture with solemnity.
-His true friend.
+He did not approach.
+Instead he made a gesture with both hands by interlocking his two forefingers like a chain, a secret symbol of their friendship.
+Mika returned the gesture from his spot on the log with solemnity.
+Tye his true friend.

 But someone else had discovered him there in the darkness of the bonfire light and approached him from behind, in secret.
 She emerged carrying a small bowl.
 Her hair was braided and hung down one shoulder.
 She was beautiful indeed.
 The last time Mika had seen Leoti she was part of the group of girls who chanted with the turtle shell rattles outside the sick house.
 She placed the bowl on the ground in front of him and demurred.
 Mika watched her and then glanced at the bowl.